 But transcending sport as we know it, among the likes of Serena Williams, LeBron James, and other elite athletes, is never as clear-cut, linear, or effortless as it seems when looking from the outside in.
-Not to mention the weight you carry being a black woman in a sport that's predominately white.
+Not to mention the weight you carry being a Black woman in a sport that's predominately white.

 "If I consistently focus on the expectations of other people, which sometimes are very low, then I wouldn't be as successful."

-At an early age, black parents preach the adage "you have to work twice as hard to get half as far" to their children, preparing them for the prejudice and systematic discrimination they will inevitably face at some point in their lives — regardless of how smart and talented they are or how many records they shatter.
+At an early age, Black parents preach the adage "you have to work twice as hard to get half as far" to their children, preparing them for the prejudice and systematic discrimination they will inevitably face at some point in their lives — regardless of how smart and talented they are or how many records they shatter.
 "I feel like I have to continue to prove myself . . .
-I feel like I have to consistently prove to other people, time and time again, that I deserve to be here," Simone said.
+I feel like I have to consistently prove to other people, time and time again, that I deserve to be here," Manuel said.

-As draining as proving the doubters wrong can be, Simone said, "Instead of me feeling like I have to consistently prove myself to other people, I feel like it's important for me to consistently just expect a lot from myself.
+As draining as proving the doubters wrong can be, Manuel said, "Instead of me feeling like I have to consistently prove myself to other people, I feel like it's important for me to consistently just expect a lot from myself.
 And I definitely think that has made me very successful, because if I consistently focus on the expectations of other people, which sometimes are very low, then I wouldn't be as successful."

 Taking a less-than-ideal situation and finding the lesson, the way to improve and become better, is engrained in athletes' DNA.
 "It's truly a blessing to be in this position.
 It is hard.
 I do feel like sometimes there is a lot of weight on my shoulders," she said.
 "But I don't think that it's a responsibility that I take lightly or that I'm ungrateful to have."
 Every time she shows up to her four-hour practices, every time she competes, every time she obliterates a record, she is inspiring people of color and people from underrepresented communities to learn how to swim "or just to be themselves."